Gender diversity within Oxfordshire’s innovation ecosystem

 (iii) at the level of the ecosystem – mediated through ethnographic research methodologies (see Hannah’s blog on this subject below)

-Companies have distributed an online, self-completion questionnaire to employees, either across the whole company, or within units/divisions where R&D or innovation activity is taking place.
-The survey data which aims to understand how employees perceive the company environment and their own role in innovation.
+Companies distributed an online, self-completion questionnaire to employees, either across the whole company, or within units/divisions where R&D or innovation activity is taking place.
+The survey data aimed to understand how employees perceive the company environment and their own role in innovation.

-Companies have been asked to identify one key representative, e.g. C-suite member, site management, senior management or a senior member of the HR team for an interview which examines perceptions within the company relating to innovation, gender equality, organisational policies and culture.
+Companies were asked to identify one key representative, e.g. C-suite member, site management, senior management or a senior member of the HR team for an interview which examined perceptions within the company relating to innovation, gender equality, organisational policies and culture.

-Finally, ethnographic observation has also been used.
-Meetings and events have been observed to provide insight into the workings of the innovation ecosystem of Oxfordshire.
+Finally, ethnographic observation were also used.
+Meetings and events were observed to provide insight into the workings of the innovation ecosystem of Oxfordshire.